Crash on West Bockman Way

 Posted By Kim Swindell Wood | March 17, 2020 4:45 pm

 A two-vehicle crash occurred just before 4 p.m., March 17, 2020, in the vicinity of 469 W. Bockman Way.
 No additional details are available at this time.
 See the Thursday, March 19, 2020, edition of The Expositor for more photos and information.
-(Photo by AMY VINSON)
+(Photos by DE ROBERTS)

 No comments yet.